furbrain/climber/manual.md

 Print this out on A4 Paper, make sure that all the circles at the corners print correctly

 ###Vaccinate
-As patients arrive and you direct them to a vaccinator, put a cross or other mark in the box corresponding to that vaccinator (their initials are at the top of the form) If you make a mistake put a mark in another box and this entry will be rejected, and will need to be entered manually.
+As patients arrive, and you direct them to a vaccinator, put a cross or other mark in the box corresponding to that vaccinator (their initials are at the top of the form) If you make a mistake put a mark in another box and this entry will be rejected, and will need to be entered manually.